 Past and current SBIR/STTR

-IRflex has won more than a dozen of SBIR (Small Business Innovation Research) and STTR (Small Business Technology Transfer) Phase I & Phase II Project awards with total value of 8 million US$ from US Government Agencies (Navy, Air Force, Army), to name some of the projects:
+IRflex has won more than 20 of SBIR (Small Business Innovation Research) and STTR (Small Business Technology Transfer) Phase I & Phase II Project awards with total value of 8 million US$ from US Government Agencies (Navy, Air Force, Army), to name some of the projects:

 - Chalcogenide Glass Mid-IR Acrylindrical Lens Development